vatesfr/xen-orchestra/docs/docs/xo5/users.md

 # Users

+<InterfaceNote>This page describes user management in the XO 5 interface.
+XO 6 currently lists users (with their groups and tokens); creating and editing them still happens here.</InterfaceNote>

 :::tip
-For system users (in XOA), please refer to [XOA section](xoa.md).
-Here, we are only talking about users in Xen Orchestra application
+For the system accounts of the appliance itself, see [First login](../installation.md#first-login).
+Here, we are only talking about users in the Xen Orchestra application
 :::

 There are 2 types of XO users: